 Note: Some of the links below are affiliate links, which means we do make a small profit from your purchases (your price is not affected by this commission).
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 If you click on an affiliate link, you consent to a cookie being placed on your browser for purposes of tracking commissions.

-The equipment required to make this recipe is as delightfully simple as Din Tai Fung salad itself!
+The equipment required to make this recipe is as delightfully simple as the salad itself!

 ❄️ storage

-The dressed cucumber salad is best enjoyed the day of but it can be stored in a covered container in the refrigerator for up to 1 day.
+The dressed cucumber salad is best enjoyed the day of, but it can be stored in an air-tight container in the refrigerator for up to 1 day.

-For this cucumber salad recipe, you'll need to use seedless varieties with a thinner skin/peel such as Persian, English, or Japanese cucumbers.
+For the Din Tai Fung cucumber salad, you'll need to use seedless varieties with a thinner skin/peel, such as Persian, Japanese, or English cucumbers.
+That'll give you the best flavor and crisp texture this dish is known for.

-It's best served fresh, but you can store it in an airtight container in the refrigerator for a day.
-You can also marinate the cucumbers for up to a day before dressing them if you'd like, although it's certainly not necessary to salt them for that long.
+This Din Tai Fung cucumber salad is best served fresh, but you can store it in an airtight container in the refrigerator for a day.
+I wouldn't recommend salting the cucumbers for more than 30 minutes.

-No, you don't need to peel the cucumber for this salad.
+No, you don't need to peel the cucumber for this salad since you're using Persian cucumbers.
 I like to leave the peel on for texture and presentation, but you can take it off if you feel strongly about it.
 However, you may want to peel it if using a different type of cucumber that has a thicker peel.

 🍲 serve it with these taiwanese dishes